CRM Contact Cleanup & Dedupe Prep avatar

 This Actor writes two outputs:

-• The default dataset contains one cleanup row per supplied record.
+• The default dataset contains one cleanup row per supplied inline record or accepted source record.

-• The OUTPUT key-value record contains aggregate counts, selected controls, first-release limits, and explicit non-claim booleans.
+• The OUTPUT key-value record contains aggregate counts, selected controls, source ingestion diagnostics, billing preview, first-release limits, and explicit non-claim booleans.

 Use the dataset when reviewing individual records.
 Use OUTPUT when you need run-level counts, selected controls, diagnostic totals, and a machine-readable reminder of unsupported capabilities.